ceothefirst/Brewery-Data/README.md

 ##Steps Taken
 1. Data Collection: The dataset was pulled from one of Utiva.io’s business analysis courses, Along with a lot of the questions that helped us engage and practice our new Python skills.
-We accurately imported the dataset into Pandas DataFrame on Python.
+I accurately imported the dataset into Pandas DataFrame on Python.
 This step ensured the accuracy and reliability of our analysis of the available dataset.
-2. Exploratory Data Analysis: We conducted exploratory data analysis to gain insights into the sales and consumption data’s trends and patterns.
+2. Exploratory Data Analysis: I conducted exploratory data analysis to gain insights into the sales and consumption data’s trends and patterns.
 This involved visualizing key variables, identifying outliers, and understanding the relationships between different features.
-3. Feature Engineering: We engineered new features, such as calculating total revenue, average sales per region, and identifying year on year patterns, to enhance our analysis and provide additional insights.
+3. Feature Engineering: I engineered new features, such as calculating total revenue, average sales per region, and identifying year on year patterns, to enhance our analysis and provide additional insights.
-4. Power BI Dashboard: We developed an interactive Power BI dashboard to present our findings visually.
+4. Power BI Dashboard: I developed an interactive Power BI dashboard to present our findings visually.
 The dashboard includes dynamic visualizations, filters, and key performance indicators to provide an intuitive and user-friendly experience.